 This was met, unsurprisingly, with a flat refusal.
 Growing ever more desperate, we offered him money.

 “You have nothing I need,” came the reply, as the man shuffled slowly away.

 A Few Final Thoughts on Urban Exploration in Russia

 Ultimately, I felt it appropriate to file this report as a failure.
 Although the additional site we visited along the way proved to be fascinating (and allowed for some dramatic photo opportunities), our main target for the expedition still managed to elude us.

-It was frustrating to get so close and then hit a dead end, and yet this report is typical of most of my experience of urbex in Russia: extremely difficult.
-It doesn't help of course, that our target was such a prominent technological installation - or that it was an important relay point for coded transmissions throughout the Cold War.
+It was frustrating to get so close and then hit a dead end, and yet this report is typical of most of my experience of urban exploration in Russia.
+It doesn’t help of course, that our target was such a prominent technological installation – or that it was an important relay point for coded transmissions throughout the Cold War.

 Moreover, the experience felt much more dangerous than some of my other explorations.

 Back home in England, the rules are simple – and the worst I’d be likely to face for trespassing is a night in custody followed by a free breakfast.
 In much of Eastern Europe and even Asia, the greatest dangers you are likely to encounter (besides the inherent risks of the structures themselves) are wild animals, homeless people and paying expensive bribes if you get caught.
 Here in Russia though, it’s hard to know what exactly is at stake.